Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

   -- 1. Initialize the rate limiter configuration.
   -- This function determines the IP Zone for each request.
-  -- Here, we route traffic from "127.0.0.1" to "local_zone" and all other traffic to the default zone. env <- initConfig (\req -> if requestHeaderHost req == Just "127.0.0.1" then "local_zone" else defaultIPZone)
+  -- Here, we route traffic from "127.0.0.1" to "local_zone" and all other traffic to the default zone.
+  -- The environment uses HashMap-based storage for efficient zone cache lookups. env <- initConfig (\req -> if requestHeaderHost req == Just "127.0.0.1" then "local_zone" else defaultIPZone)

   -- 2. Define a throttle rule.